Briton fined $6,500 for working in Singapore without valid work pass

 He took up the offer and worked for Refinitiv for more than six months from Nov 25, 2015, to July 8, 2016, and was paid a total of $30,375 for his services.

-The accused also worked as a freelance writer for Yahoo!
-Singapore, where he was paid $100 for each article published.
+He also worked as a freelance writer for Yahoo Singapore, where he was paid $100 for each article published.

-To get this job, he liaised with Firdianshah who helps online publications connect with freelance writers.
+To get this job, he liaised with Firdianshah, who at that time helped online publications connect with freelance writers.

-During the negotiation, Stuart told Firdianshah about not having a valid work pass, but the latter still chose to offer him the job.
+During the negotiation, the Briton told Firdianshah about not having a valid work pass, but the latter still chose to offer him the job.

-Stuart on June 27, 2015, signed the employment agreement, which stated that he had to provide three to five pieces of original writing every weekday to Firdianshah, who would vet the pieces before submitting them to Yahoo!.
+On June 27, 2015, he signed the employment agreement, which stated that he had to provide three to five pieces of original writing every weekday to Firdianshah, who would vet the pieces before submitting them to Yahoo.

-For each count of working in Singapore without a work pass, Stuart could have been fined up to $20,000 and jailed for up to two years.
+For each count of working in Singapore without a work pass, he could have been fined up to $20,000 and jailed for up to two years.